pixelblot/pixelblot.github.io/technology.md

 ---
 layout: landing
 title: Solutions for Mental Health
-description: 'We use advanced AI to generate dynamic and specific predictions for public mental health and precision medicine'
+description: 'We use advanced AI to enable early detection, real-time monitoring, and targeted strategies for public mental health and precision medicine'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---